-The Supplier is to have a documented quality management system, covering at least:
+The NDT Service Supplier is to have a documented quality management system, covering at least:

-- work procedures for all tasks and operations, including the various NDT methods and NDT techniques for which the Supplier is involved. - preparation, issuance, maintenance and control of documents - maintenance and calibration of the equipment - training programs for the NDT operators and the supervisors - maintenance of records for NDT operators' and the supervisors' training, qualification and certification - certification of NDT operators including re-validation and recertification - procedure for test of operators' visual acuity - supervision and verification of operation to ensure compliance with the NDT procedures - quality management of subsidiaries - job preparation - order reference system where each engagement is traceable to when, who and where the test was carried out. - recording and reporting of information, including retention time of records - code of conduct for the Supplier's activities; especially the NDT activities - periodic review of work process procedures - corrective and preventive action - feedback and continuous improvement - internal audits - the provision of accessibility to required codes, standards and procedures to assist NDT operators.
+- work procedures for all tasks and operations, including the various NDT methods and NDT techniques for which the NDT Service Supplier is involved.

+- preparation, issuance, maintenance and control of documents

+- maintenance and calibration of the equipment

+- training programs for the NDT operators and the supervisors $% \left( {{{\left( {{{{\rm{T}}}} \right)}{{\rm{T}}}}} \right)$

+- maintenance of records for NDT operators' and the supervisors' training, qualification and certification

+- certification of NDT operators including re-validation and recertification

+- procedure for test of operators' visual acuity

+- supervision and verification of operation to ensure compliance with the NDT procedures

+- quality management of subsidiaries

+- job preparation

+- order reference system where each engagement is traceable to when, who and where the test was carried out.

+- recording and reporting of information, including retention time of records

+- code of conduct for the NDT Service Supplier's activities; especially the NDT activities

+- periodic review of work process procedures

+- corrective and preventive action

+- feedback and continuous improvement

+- internal audits

+- the provision of accessibility to required codes, standards and procedures to assist NDT operators.

 A documented quality system complying with the most current version of ISO/IEC 17020:2012 and including the above would be considered acceptable.
-The Supplier should satisfy the requirements of Type A or Type B inspection body, as described in ISO/IEC 17020:2012.
+The NDT Service Supplier should satisfy the requirements of Type A or Type B or Type C inspection body, as described in ISO/IEC 17020:2012.
+In all cases, production staff is not to be allowed to inspect their own work in the case of Type C inspection body.